jacobtread/Quizler-v1/README.md

 This repository is a mono-repo it contains the code for both the front-end and back-end of this application they are stored in sub folders of this repository

+## New and improved

+This app has been revised and greatly improved upon, you can find this new version at https://github.com/jacobtread/Quizler

 ## Docker Image

 Quizler is fully dockerized, and you can easily deploy it to docker using this GitHub repository.
 There is an included